GSA-TTS/identity-handbook/_articles/infrastructure-email.md

 ### GMail Out

-Most login.gov team members send email using their `@gsa.gov` address.
+Most Login.gov team members send email using their `@gsa.gov` address.
 Some Google Groups and other special addresses under `@login.gov` do send out email.
 All outbound email from `@login.gov` addresses

 ### AWS SES

-AWS Simple Email Service (SES) is used to deliver messages to login.gov users.
+AWS Simple Email Service (SES) is used to deliver messages to Login.gov users.

 ### Sender Policy Framework (SPF)